Stevie Snow

 Illustrations

 When stock photos just won’t do and infographics aren’t quite right for the content, consider creating your own custom illustrations.
 You can use them for the feature image or create them to highlight certain points throughout the blog post.
+Bespoke illustrations let your brand’s unique personality shine through.

 Keep in mind that these illustrations should all fall under a distinctive style that reflects your brand voice and messaging.

 Best practice: While any good illustrator can replicate what another started, it helps to have one in-house designer dedicated to all of your blog and website graphics.
 That way, the aesthetics stay consistent and you can ensure you have the resources to create custom illustrations for as many blog posts as you need.
+Consistency amplifies recognition and is critical for establishing brand authority.

 Pull quotes

-If you have powerful quotes from an employee, executive, influencer or industry expert in the copy, considering bringing extra attention to them by creating a graphic.
+If you have powerful quotes from an employee, executive, influencer or industry expert in the copy, consider bringing extra attention to them by creating a graphic.
 It can be as simple as the text on a background, but you can also add images or illustrations as you see fit.

 Illustrating copy isn’t reserved solely for quotes from people.
 You can also highlight important takeaways and hard-hitting sentences from the post with a visual element.
+These pop-out moments make your most quotable insights impossible to miss.

 Best practice: If you plan to use pull quotes frequently in your blog posts, develop a consistent style that you can easily replicate each time.
+A predetermined template expedites production while maintaining the polished look that speaks to the importance of visual content in professional publishing.

 Social posts